 - Just because the ingredients change, doesn’t mean the menu has to.
 There is always a healthier alternative to your favourite foods

 - Eat to be well, not to be thin

 What are you snacking on at the moment?

 I’ve been obsessed with my Homemade Chocolate Yogo lately (you can watch a video on how to make it here) from my eBook Just Desserts.
 It’s delicious on its own with some grated chocolate on top, served with some homemade granola or fresh berries, or lately I’ve been using it as a ‘frosting’ on these Paleo Beetroot Muffins for some extra decadence.

 You say that what we eat has a big impact on the health of our skin.
-Can you share any skincare tips?
+Can you share any natural skin care tips?

-If I use anything on my skin I make sure it’s organic and as natural as possible.
+If I use anything I make sure it’s organic skincare.
 It’s important to remember that the condition of your skin can be a pretty good indication of the state of the body on the inside, so it's essential to address the body as a whole to improve your skin for the long term.

 What’s your key to maintaining good health?

 I don’t believe in ‘magic pills’ that will cure X, Y, Z or ‘do this one thing to have perfect health’.
 I believe health is very multifaceted.
 However, for those who are struggling right now, or feeling overwhelmed with what to do and where to start, just remember that eating healthy doesn’t have to be complicated, expensive or time consuming.
 It can be simple.
 You can start by cooking from scratch and sticking to whole, unprocessed REAL foods as much as possible.
 This is the best way to avoid harmful additives.
 Since this may not feel possible for everyone, the next best thing is to stay educated, read ingredients on food products carefully and shop wisely.